Problem

 Keep the same car, route, assists, device, and weather while testing one change at a time.

-Route unresolved questions into How to fix unstable braking in Forza Horizon 6, Forza Horizon 6 input lag settings guide, Forza Horizon 6 differential settings guide.
+Route unresolved questions into the next-read set below: How to fix unstable braking in Forza Horizon 6, input lag settings guide, differential settings guide, wheel not working checklist.

 Brake tuning only makes sense when the test is repeatable.
 Pick one straight braking zone and one trail-braking corner, then compare changes there.